Sara Davies: Career

+In July 2024 Sara Davies was appointed as Avon UK’s chief inspiration officer in moves to help more women build and run their own businesses.

 Television

 In 2015, Davies hosted Local Television Limited's (formerly Made in Television) craft show, Be Creative.
 On 23 April 2019, she joined BBC Two's Dragons' Den as the show's youngest ever female investor.
 Speaking to the BBC, she said "I've been a fan of the show since it started.
 I was even invited to pitch on the show 13 years ago, so it feels like I’ve come a full circle."

-From September 2021 Davies competed in the nineteenth series of Strictly Come Dancing where she was paired with Aljaž Škorjanec.
+From September 2021, Davies competed in the nineteenth series of Strictly Come Dancing where she was paired with Aljaž Škorjanec.
 They were eliminated in Week 8, after a dance-off with Tilly Ramsay and Nikita Kuzmin.

 In 2023, Davies was seen on BBC Four walking around Healey and the Swinton Estate in North Yorkshire in Spring Walks, a new spin-off from Cy Chadwick's Yorkshire Walks/Walking with... format.
+Also in 2023, she appeared as a contestant on Richard Osman's House of Games.

+She has also appeared as a guest in "Dictionary Corner" on Countdown, sitting with Susie Dent.